Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

-where $\gamma_{\mathrm{ac}}$ and $\gamma_{\mathrm{op}}$ quantify exciton–acoustic and exciton–optical phonon coupling strengths, respectively, $\gamma_{0}$ denotes the residual dephasing rate at $T=0$~K, and $\Omega$ represents an effective phonon energy.
-The calculated broadening for excitons~1 and~5 exhibits an approximately linear temperature dependence across the full range considered, indicating that optical-phonon contributions are negligible and that acoustic phonon scattering dominates from 10–300~K. Fitting yields $\gamma_{0}=10$~meV for exciton~1 and $\gamma_{0}=170$~meV for exciton~5, with corresponding acoustic coefficients $\gamma_{\mathrm{ac}}=0.50$~meV/K and $2.55$~meV/K.
+where $\gamma_{\mathrm{ac}}$ and $\gamma_{\mathrm{op}}$ quantify the exciton–acoustic and exciton–optical phonon coupling strengths, respectively, $\gamma_{0}$ denotes the residual dephasing rate at $T=0$~K, and $\Omega$ represents an effective optical phonon energy.
+The calculated broadening for exciton~1 exhibits an approximately linear temperature dependence across the full range considered, indicating that optical phonon contributions are negligible and that acoustic phonon scattering dominates from 10 to 300~K. For exciton~5, the broadening is linear at lower temperatures, whereas at higher temperatures, optical phonon contributions begin to dominate, resulting in an onset of exponential growth governed by the Bose distribution.
+Fitting the data yields $\gamma_{0}=12$~meV for exciton~1 and $\gamma_{0}=185$~meV for exciton~5, with corresponding acoustic coupling coefficients of $\gamma_{\mathrm{ac}}=0.06$~meV/K and $0.15$~meV/K, respectively.
+The optical coupling coefficient for exciton~5 is determined to be $\gamma_{\mathrm{op}}=2$~eV.

-The stronger acoustic coupling for exciton~5 is consistent with the mode-resolved scattering rates shown in Figs.~\ref{fgr:figure3}(b,c), where relaxation is primarily governed by acoustic branches, particularly at elevated temperature.\\ While linewidth broadening captures the cumulative effect of \textit{exc-ph} scattering on non-radiative dephasing and relaxation, a complementary microscopic perspective is obtained by explicitly evaluating phonon-assisted optical emission within the excitonic formalism.
+While linewidth broadening captures the cumulative effect of \textit{exc-ph} scattering on non-radiative dephasing and relaxation, a complementary microscopic perspective is obtained by explicitly evaluating phonon-assisted optical emission within the excitonic formalism.
 At low temperatures, the phonon population is strongly suppressed.
-Nevertheless, exciton relaxation and recombination remain efficient through phonon emission processes, particularly for modes with large electron–phonon matrix elements and for momentum-dark excitons that accumulate near the dispersion minimum.
-This low-temperature redistribution of excitonic populations directly influences the phonon-assisted emission spectrum.\\ To quantitatively describe these processes, phonon-mediated satellites are evaluated using a generalized form of the Roosbroeck–Shockley relation \cite{Lechifflart2023}
+Nevertheless, exciton relaxation and recombination remain efficient through phonon emission processes, particularly for modes with large \textit{el}-\textit{ph} matrix elements and for momentum-dark excitons that accumulate near the dispersion minimum.
+This low-temperature redistribution of excitonic populations directly influences the phonon-assisted emission spectrum.